rehierl/html-outliner-spec/implementation-overview.md

 **TODO** - The first node within a section may be a non-element node, a text node for example.
 Is it possible to jump to a non-element node?
-If the answer is yes, it would be possible to jump to `section.innerNodes[0]` instead - **issue** - associate nodes when exiting.
+If the answer is yes, it would be possible to jump to `section.innerNodes[0]` instead (issue: associate nodes when exiting).
 Would there still be a need for a `startingElement` property?
 Yes, because the `innerNodes` list can be ignored if your only goal is to produce a table of contents.

 The `parentOutline` property will be set if a section is added to an outline.
 It must hold a null reference if a section is not a top-level section of an outline.